twinj/InStruct4j/README.md

 This engine allows you to create parsing strategies via the [TParser.Strategy] interface.
 Several parsers can be created for several files or arrays.
 A TParser caches whichever values you need in between stream use.

-Each datum or variable read can be tested and edited for individual behaviours.
+Each [Datum] or variable read can be tested and edited for individual behaviours.

 Features
 -----
-> Java 7
+> - Written using Java 7 auto closeable interfaces and NIO.
-> Datum Precondition asserting
+> - Datum Precondition asserting
-> Datum Postcondition asserting
+> - Datum Postcondition asserting
+> - Datum Pre requisties can be plugged in
-> Datum flags which switch display, caching and memory behaviour.
+> - Datum flags which switch; display, caching and memory behaviour.
-> Handles many data types and sizes; E.g. DWORD, UINT32, WORD, BYTE, QWORD, ULONG64, FLAGS, ENUMS... if a datatype does not exist it can be created very easily following the design pattern.
+> - Handles many data types and sizes; E.g. DWORD, UINT32, WORD, BYTE, QWORD, ULONG64, FLAGS, ENUMS... if a datatype does not exist it can be created very easily following the [IDatum] design pattern.

 Below is an example which showcases most of the features.
-A proper feature set will be released as the parser becomes more specialised.
+A more complete feature set will be released as the parser becomes more specialised.

 Future
 ---